Digital Copyright Compliance for Students

 What is a notice of copyright infringement?

-A notification to the University from the copyright owner (or an agent of the copyright owner) that your computer was used to infringe upon a copyrighted work owned by them.
+Notification to the University from the copyright owner (or an agent of the copyright owner) that your computer was used to infringe upon a copyrighted work owned by them.

-Is all music and video downloading illegal?
+Are all music and video downloading illegal?

 No-if you have the permission of the copyright owner or it is not copyrighted.